A recognition criterion for lax-idempotent pseudomonads: A characterisation of lax-idempotent pseudomonads

 \item This is the content of Proposition 1.4 of \cite{DLS}.
-It is essentially identical in form to Part 1 above, except that one replaces $Colax(\ca,\Cat)$ by $Ps(\ca,\Cat)$ and uses that the right adjoint in $Colax(\ca,\Cat)$ to $\cc(\alpha,D-) \colon \cc(B,D-) \to \cc(A,D-)$ obtained in Part 1 actually belongs to $Ps(\ca,\Cat)$ --- here, one uses that each $Df \colon Di \to Dj$ is a pseudo morphism of Kan injectives to ensure that the right adjoint components are pseudonatural. \item As in Part 2 with a similar modification as in Part 3. \end{enumerate} \end{proof}
+It is essentially identical in form to Part 1 above, except that one replaces $Colax(\ca,\Cat)$ by $Ps(\ca,\Cat)$ and uses that the right adjoint in $Colax(\ca,\Cat)$ to $\cc(\alpha,D-) \colon \cc(B,D-) \to \cc(A,D-)$ obtained in Part 1 actually belongs to $Ps(\ca,\Cat)$ --- here, one uses that each $Df \colon Di \to Dj$ is a pseudomorphism of Kan injectives to ensure that the right adjoint components are pseudonatural. \item As in Part 2 with a similar modification as in Part 3. \end{enumerate} \end{proof}

-Using this, we now establish the result promised at the beginning the section.
+Using this, we now establish the result promised at the beginning of the section.

 \begin{theorem} Let $T$ be a pseudomonad on a $2$-category $\cc$ and suppose that $\cc$ admits colax bilimits of arrows.
 Then $T$ is lax-idempotent if and only if $U^T$ is locally full and satisfies the colax bilimit property. \end{theorem} \begin{proof} The \emph{if} direction follows from Theorem \ref{thm:laxidempotent} by using the biadjunction $F^T \dashv U^T$.
 Conversely, if $T$ is lax-idempotent, we have the $2$-equivalence $ \PTAlg_p \simeq \Kan(\mathcal U)_p$ of Theorem~\ref{thm:semantics} commuting with the forgetful $2$-functors to $\cc$.
-As such, it suffices therefore to check that the inclusion $U \colon \Kan(\mathcal U)_p \to \cc$ satisfies Property $L$.
+As such, it suffices therefore to check that the inclusion $U \colon \Kan(\mathcal U)_p \to \cc$ is locally full and satisfies the colax bilimit property.
 It is locally full by definition of $2$-cells in $\Kan(\mathcal U)_p$.
 That it satisfies the colax bilimit property is the content of Lemma \ref{prop:kaninjective} Part 1, applied to the special case of the colax bilimit of an arrow. \end{proof}

 \begin{remark} As before, Theorem~\ref{thm:char} admits a pseudo-version, in which lax-idempotent pseudomonads are replaced by pseudo-idempotent ones and colax bilimits are replaced by bilimits. \end{remark}